spraakbanken/sparv-pipeline/README.md

 ## Installation

-The Sparv pipeline can be installed using [pip](https://pip.pypa.io/en/stable/installing).
+The Sparv Pipeline can be installed using [pip](https://pip.pypa.io/en/stable/installing).
 We even recommend using [pipx](https://pipxproject.github.io/pipx/) so that you can install the `sparv` command globally:

 ```bash